coolinmc6/front-end-dev/questions-javascript.md

 ### What is a Promise?
 How does a Promise work?

 > A promise represents the eventual result of an asynchronous operation.
 It is a placeholder into which the successful result value or reason for failure will materialize.

+> Essentially, a Promise is a returned object you attach callbacks to, instead of passing callbacks into a function.

 > A promise is an object that may produce a single value some time in the future: either a resolved value, or a reason that it’s not resolved (e.g., a network error occurred).
 A promise may be in one of 3 possible states: fulfilled, rejected, or pending.
 Promise users can attach callbacks to handle the fulfilled value or the reason for rejection.